grpc/grpc-go/Documentation/anti-patterns.md

 Some users of `Dial` use it as a way to validate the configuration of their system.
-If you wish to maintain this behavior but migrate to `NewClient`, you can call `State` and `WaitForStateChange` until the channel is connected.
+If you wish to maintain this behavior but migrate to `NewClient`, you can call `GetState`, then `Connect` if the state is `Idle` and `WaitForStateChange` until the channel is connected.
 However, if this fails, it does not mean that your configuration was bad - it could also mean the service is not reachable by the client due to connectivity reasons.

 ## Best practices for error handling in gRPC